NooTheLee/FrostMist/README.md

 # **Introduction**

--   This is a social-network project with MERN (mongon, express, reactJs, nodeJs) + tailwindCss
+-   This is a social-network project with MERN (MongoDb, Express, ReactJs, NodeJs) + tailwindCss

 # **Page**